 The crux of the matter is that angry people “need” something.
 This truth is why there are an elevated expectation and a plummeting disappointment each time someone does not meet the angry person’s expectation.
 Angry individuals are weak people.
 The real question could go like this: Do you really “need” what it is that is causing your anger?

 How many arguments have you gotten into with someone only to look back on it to realize how silly it was?
 If you’re like me, there have been times where you had elevated something that’s not that important until you became sinfully angry.
 After our desires morph to needs, sinful demands will ensue.
 The angry person has way too many needs.
 Let me give you an example of a real need:

 Real Need: Thirst – A person dying of thirst will do almost anything to get a splattering of water to quench his thirst.
 The need for water controls him.
 He feels insecure (fearful) and rightly so because he will eventually die without water.

 Not Real Need: Desire – When a child does not get his way, he may choose to pout as a tactic to get what he wants.
 He feels he “needs” something.
-This craving to get it turns to pouting (disguised anger).
-This is his tactic to acquire what he has elevated to a need.
+This craving to get it turns to a pout (disguised anger).
+This reaction is his tactic to acquire what he has elevated to a need.

 Adult desires are love, respect, approval, acceptance, significance, etc.

 In a nutshell, that missing thing is Christ dying on the cross for my sins.
 When I forget this central truth of the Bible, I am apt to become sinfully angry at someone.
 (For a clear portrait of a mad man who ignored the gospel, read Matthew 18:23-35.)

 It is in those moments before I yield to the temptation to the sin of anger, that I need to inform myself of what I am missing in the gospel.
 Below are some relevant statements that I have often used to tell my heart to neutralize sinful anger.

 |Controlled By Anger||Controlled By the Gospel|